-At Laurentian University, I ran for the varsity Track & Field team as well as the Cross Country Running team.
-Attending a small University, a population of about 5000, when they pretty much accepted anyone trying out on the team.
-I was passionate about sprinting (my first love), and joined the Cross Country running team for two reasons, I felt I was expected to, and I figured that it would be a great way to cross train for track.
+At Laurentian University, I ran for the varsity Track & Field team as well as the cross-country running team.
+Attending a small University with a population of about 5000 at the time, some sport teams were thin and accepted anyone trying out for the team, such as the track team.
+Sprinting was my first love, I was so passionate about it.
+I joined the cross-country running team for two reasons; I felt I was expected to and that it would be a great way to cross train for track.

 That was a particularly deflating moment.
 No one ever wants to be last.
 I knew I wasn’t a strong long distance runner and I was always at the tail end of a race, but being last in a race was a first (and only) for me.

 Still, I kept going, moving towards the finish line even if my morale was low.
-With a few hundred meters to go, I could hear my coach screaming.
+With a few hundred meters to go, I could hear my coach cheering very loudly.
 I thought that it was because he wanted to encourage me to finish the race.
 As I got closer, I could hear what he was actually telling me.
-He was actually really excited for me on because I was running this race at my fastest pace yet, 5 min/km.
-After the race, I found out that I set a personal record in that race.Your self worth is not about how you compare to everyone else, but how you measure up against yourself Click To Tweet
+He wasn’t’ just trying to get me across the line (and no, there wasn’t a bear behind me either).

 Now this lesson can definitely be transferred to other parts of life, not just running.
-When it comes to careers, salaries, the size ones’ home, or the size of someone else’s blog, we are always comparing ourselves to others.
-Happiness doesn’t stem from that.
+When it comes to careers, salaries, the size one’s home or the size of someone else’s blog, we are always comparing ourselves to others.
+Happiness doesn’t stem from comparing yourself to others.
 In fact, the reverse is true.